4 Easy Tips To Clean Baby Poop In The Tub

 Oh, no boys, we have a floater!

 You freak out.

-The baby sees your change in temperament and not knowing why he begins to cry.
+The baby sees your change in temperament and does not know why he begins to cry.

 At this point, you’re too wrapped up in your freak-out session thinking your baby’s gonna get a rampant case of E.Coli that very second.
-Your hearts racing a mile a minute.
+Your heart is racing a mile a minute.
 You can’t think straight.